Tips for Taps Blog

 Changes in Water Color

-People often start thinking about testing their water when they notice a visible change in water quality.
-For example, if your water has turned a strange color.
+People often start thinking about testing their water when they notice a visible change in water quality, like if your water has turned a strange color.
 When you’re used to seeing crystal clear water flowing from the faucet, yellow or brown water can certainly be alarming.
 The good news is that most of the time discolored water does not pose a significant health risk.
-For details about common causes of discolored water, what it could mean for your health, and ways to fix it check out our complete guide to discolored water.

 However, changes in water color can happen for a variety of other reasons, and laboratory testing may give you a more complete picture.
 Take a look at our Yellow Tap Water testing package: